Gynecology & Annual Exams

 Again, more than 80 to 90 percent of all breast lumps are benign, particularly in women under age 40, but it warrants a conversation with your doctor.
 If symptoms include nipple discharge, “dimpling” of the skin on the breast, a lump in the armpit or a hard, painless lump, your doctor may recommend a biopsy.

-- I am tied to the bed because I have so much pain with my period.
+9. I’m confined to bed because I have so much pain with my period.

 Painful periods are the number one cause of time missed at school or work for women in their teens and 20s.
 While the pain is rarely related to any specific problems, your doctor can rule out abnormalities and recommend a range of options for pain management and treatment.